Bogura City Corporation: Ward and councillor list

-Geography and Administration
+Administration

 Bogura City Corporation spans both the east and west banks of the Karatoa River, a tributary of the Jamuna River, at coordinates in northern Bangladesh.
 It is surrounded by rural areas of Bogura District and bordered by districts such as Natore, Sirajganj, and Gaibandha.
 The city serves as a gateway to North Bengal, benefiting from its location along the Dhaka-Rangpur Highway and railway lines connecting Dhaka and Rajshahi.

 The corporation governs 21 wards, comprising 18 from Bogura Sadar Upazila and parts of 3 from Shahjahanpur Upazila.
-It is led by a mayor and 28 councillors, with 7 seats reserved for women, all currently vacant as of April 30, 2025, pending elections.
-Shahjahan Alam serves as the Chief Executive Officer, overseeing urban planning, utilities, infrastructure, and public services.
+It is led by a mayor and 28 councillors, with 7 seats reserved for women.
+Shahjahan Alam serves as the chief executive officer, overseeing urban planning, utilities, infrastructure, and public services.

+Deputies

+The deputy mayor (also known as panel mayor) is the elected executive of the City Corporation.
+Three panel mayors are chosen from council members, with the top-voted serving as deputy mayor and acting mayor in the mayor’s absence.
+The other two panel mayors assist in overseeing key offices and supporting executive functions.